June is Elder Abuse Awareness Month

-Vickie Clark, new director of the Routt County Department of Human Services, recently was surprised to learn that only six referrals regarding possible abuse of at-risk adults were made in the county in the last year.
+When Vickie Clark became director of the Routt County Department of Human Services last year, she was surprised to learn that only six referrals regarding possible abuse of at-risk adults were made in the county in the previous year.

 "When people ask me why : I'm going to guess that part of it is a lack of awareness to what the issues are and the resources that are available," she said.